mcthuesen/MobilePay-PoS-v10/docs/api_principles.md

 ### Integrator Authorization

 The MobilePay API Gateway is ensuring the authentication of all PoS API requests.
-In order to be granted access to the MobilePay PoS API each integrator/vendor will have to enroll their clients as a client (called App) in our API Gateway Developer Portal (see section below for more information about it).
+In order to be granted access to the MobilePay PoS API each integrator/vendor will have to enroll their clients as a client (called App) in our API Gateway Developer Portal (see [Client Identification](client_identification) for more information about it).

-Creating an app in MobilePay Developer Portal will create a client id that should be used in all calls to the MobilePay PoS API in the following way:
+Creating an app in MobilePay Developer Portal will create a client ID that should be used in all calls to the MobilePay PoS API in the following way:

-Example with a Curl request:

 ````
 --header 'X-IBM-Client-Id: 80e0075c-d0b5-4b74-a466-ecaca65234b0'